c0pperdragon/VIC20-Video-Amplifier/README.md

 To make experimenting simpler, I just went and totally removed all components involved in amplifying the video signal from the VIC.
 On my board (cost reduced small variant) this is realtively easy, as the empty contact holes next to the VIC directly carry GND, +5V and both luma and chroma.
 These are now broken out with a pin socket (using 4 of the 7 contacts).
-On the other side a socket is prepared to receive two signals to be forwarded to the A/V connector on pin 4 and 5.
+On the other side sockets are prepared to receive 3 signals to be forwarded to the A/V connector on pin 1, 4 and 5.

 ## Cabling on the underside

 ![alt text](pic/underside.jpg "Forward signals to the A/V port")

-Using two now unused holes (all parts are removed here so the traces do not matter) the pin socket on the front side is forwarded with two wires to the A/V connector.
-Also the PCB trace between pin 4 and pin 5 under the connector had to be cut.
+Using 3 now unused holes (all parts are removed here so the traces do not matter) the pin sockets on the front side are forwarded with wires to the A/V connector.
+Also the PCB trace between pin 4 and pin 5 under the connector and between pin 1 and 5V had to be cut.

 ## Insert an amplifier PCB